netxms/netxms-doc/admin/database-monitoring.rst

-Oracle subagent can be configured using XML configuration file (usually created as separate file in configuration include directory), or in simplified INI format, usually in main agent configuration file.
+Oracle subagent can be configured using XML configuration file (usually created as separate file in configuration include directory), or in simplified INI format, in main agent configuration file (nxagentd.conf).

 Database definition supports the following parameters: